Walker's Waste, Fraud and Abuse Percentage is .600 | WisCommunity

 Because I respect the hard working people of Wisconsin, I will continue to be a good steward of the taxpayers' dollar.
 Eliminating waste, fraud and abuse is a top priority of my administration.

 Well, the very next day two more of Scott Walker's staffers from his days in the County Executive's office were charged with doing political work on government time.
-Not sure how Scott Walker expects to root out waste, fraud and abuse from state government when in 2010 he didn't stop his staff of 5 people from having a waste, fraud and abuse percentage just 9 points shy of (an equally corrupt stat, if you ask me).
+Not sure how Scott Walker expects to root out waste, fraud and abuse from state government when in 2010 he didn't stop his staff of 5 people from having a waste, fraud and abuse percentage just 9 points shy of Barry Bonds's 2004 on-base percentage (an equally corrupt stat, if you ask me).
 If Walker can't be trusted to be “a good steward” of a 5-person staff, why should he be trusted to do so with 40,000 state employees?

 You see, for Scott Walker, waste, fraud and abuse is useful for two purposes: one, as a hallow phrase, the boogeyman for government run amok, and two, as government run amok.
 By this second purpose I mean government run amok becomes useful when impropriety is the mechanism used to finance political campaigns, as in, “My political operatives make their living defrauding the taxpayers (oh, and veterans too!).